Nocksoft/Author-Box-by-Nocksoft/readme.txt

 = 1.x.x =
 * Fixed PHP warnings "wp_register_style was called incorrectly" and "wp_enqueue_style was called incorrectly"
 * Fixed a bug that may caused font family do not work properly in some cases
-* Fixed a bug that may caused default avatars in discussion settings do not show properly
-* Added Image Uploader for local avatars
+* Moved local avatars feature to a separate plugin "Local Avatars by Nocksoft" (https://wordpress.org/plugins/local-avatars-by-nocksoft/)

 = 1.0.5 =
 * Fixed a bug that may caused local avatars do not work properly in some cases